denten-books/plain-text/2-chapter.md

 absolutely crucial that we identify the material divergences of print and computed text.

-Thus when when Michael Heim refers to the "ephemeral quality" of the electronic text or when Pamela McCorduck describes it as "impermanent, flimsy, malleable, [and] contingent" they are both identifying real-world technological affordances of simulated screen textuality [@mccorduck_universal_1985, 51;
-@heim_electric_1987, 211].
-McCorduck tells the story of a rabbinate court, which, when faced with the law prohibiting observant Jews from erasing God's name, rule that words on "screens, disks, and tapes" are not to be considered as writing, therefore sanctioning erasure [@mccorduck_universal_1985, 51; also quoted @heim_electric_1987, 192].
-Other technological and legal fictions rise to restore a measure of "stickiness" to electronic media.
+Technological and legal fictions rise to restore a measure of "stickiness" to text in its ephemeral form.
 For example, manufacturers commonly embed digital rights management circuits into video streaming devices to artificially limit the duplication of broadcast material.
 Similarly, electronic book sellers usually disable the reader's ability to copy and paste from the material.
-Such measures mimic some of the constraints associated with static, paper-and-ink media regimes.
+Such measures mimic some of the constraints associated with static, paper-and-ink-bound media regimes.
+Device makers can and often do attempt to prohibit copying on the level of hardware and software, but it is almost impossible to prevent users from capturing the visual output.
+Once released, the projection can be ca

-Thus when Michael Heim refers to the "ephemeral quality" of the electronic text or when Pamela McCorduck describes it as "impermanent, flimsy, malleable, [and] contingent" they identify real-world capabilities of simulated screen textuality.
-And when scholars like Johnna Drucker, Katherine Hayles, and Matthew Kirschenbaum respond with hardened materialism, they are also rightly describing physical properties of the archived inscription.
-But the two camps speak neither of the same phenomenon nor at the same site.
-The hard drive and the screen splinter the sign between depth and surface.
-Both locations afford distinct constraints to access, storage, and interpretation.

-When scholars like Johnna Drucker, Katherine Hayles, and Matthew Kirschenbaum respond to Heim and company with hardened materialism, they are also rightly identifying actual properties of electronic text.
-But the two camps speak neither of the same phenomenon nor at the same site.
-The former group points to the screen as the impermanent and ephemeral state of the written word: like tomatoes suspended in aspic, writes Heim [@heim_electric_1987, ix].
-The latter points instead to the "uniquely indelible nature of magnetic storage" [@kirschenbaum_mechanisms_2008], to "drives, tapes, and disks" as the "fundamental physical support" and "material substrates of computing" [@drucker_performative_2013].
-Both locations, the screen and the disk, are real.
-Neither can be reduced to the other.
-Both contain distinct constraints and affordances for action.

 ## 2.1 WYSINAWYG (What You See Is Not Always What You Get)